 Lisa’s Australian parents found her abandoned in a hospital in Poona, 170km from Mumbai, India.
 It took them until she was 2 years of age to adopt her.
 Lisa has an older, adopted sister, Caprini.

 Lisa is a former Australian cricketer, the first player in women’s history to score 1,000 runs and take 100 wickets.
-Lisa is an accomplished cricket commentator, having covered two Indian Premier League seasons, World T20 (women’s and men’s) and U19 men’s world cup.
-This summer she will be on the commentary team for Channel Ten’s BBL and WBBL.
+Lisa is an accomplished cricket commentator, having covered two Indian Premier League seasons, World T20 (women’s and men’s) and U19 men’s world cup and Channel Ten’s BBL and WBBL.
+She is currently covering the Tokyo 2020 Olympics for Channel Seven.

 One of Australia’s most loved and respected actors Jack Thompson has appeared in numerous Australian and American films.
 His appearance in Breaker Morant (1980) won him an Australian Film Institute award for Best Actor, and an award for Best Supporting Actor at the Cannes International Film Festival.
 In 1994, Jack was awarded the ‘Raymond Longford Award’ by the Australian Film Institute for his outstanding contribution to Australian cinema, and in 2009 was awarded the Society of Motion Picture and Television Engineers (SMPTE) ‘Lifetime Achievement Award’ for services to Australian Film and Television.